-Let me pour in some sack to the Thames water; for my belly's as cold as if I had swallowed snowballs for pills to cool the reins.
+Come, let me pour in some sack to the Thames water; for my belly's as cold as if I had swallowed snowballs for pills to cool the reins.
 Call her in.

-Come in, woman!
+Come in, woman.

-By your leave; I cry you mercy: give your worship good morrow.
+By your leave.
+I cry you mercy.
+Give your worship good morrow.

 Take away these chalices.
-Go brew me a pottle of sack finely.
+Go, brew me a pottle of sack finely.